nnstreamer/nnstreamer/api/android/README.md

 After building the Android API, you can find the library(.aar) in `$NNSTREAMER_ROOT/android_lib`.
 - Build result
-  1. nnstreamer.aar: NNStreamer library
+  1. nnstreamer-[BUILD_DATE].aar: NNStreamer library for Android
-  2. nnstreamer-native.zip: shared objects and header files for native developer
+  2. nnstreamer-native-[BUILD_DATE].zip: shared objects and header files for native developer

-#### Run the unit-test (Optional)
+### Run the unit-test (Optional)

 To run the unit-test, you will need an Android Emulator running or a physical device connected and in usb debugging mode.
 Make sure to select the appropriate target ABI for the emulator.